naneau/node-irc-client/README.md

 # Simple and stupid Node.js IRC client

-## This is mainly an attempt to mess with coffeescript...
+This is mainly an attempt to mess with [CoffeeScript](http://jashkenas.github.com/coffee-script/).
+Start the server with:

+    coffee chatbot.coffee 1234 #somechannel

+It's a very simple client, that connects to freenode, and will join a channel that you specify (`#somechannel`).
+Browsing to your address at the port you specified (`1234`) will give you a chat interface to interact with.

 ## Built using